 The last Dick Tracy novel published to date was Dick Tracy Meets his Match, also written by Max Allan Collins.
 Now in post-war America of 1949, Tracy and his long-suffering fiancée Tess Trueheart are finally going to get married.
 In the first advent of reality television, Diet Smith plans to broadcast their wedding on live television as part of a new series called the Big Wedding.

 The wedding is disrupted (of course) by the vengeful ex-con Trigger Doom, who tries to kill Dick leading to spectacular ratings when Dick foils the assassin.
-There is more to the plot that one angry man and Dick starts an investigation to uncover the wider conspiracy in which Triggers attack was but a part with the master mind one T.V.
+There is more to the plot that one angry man and Dick starts an investigation to uncover the wider conspiracy masterminded by T.V.
 Wiggles.